scifir/scifir-units/TO-DO.md

 - TODO: make scalar_unit a template class converting the default type of the value member-variable to float type.
 Change the derived units to template classes too, and also all vector_units.
 Change the macro that defines derived units to be only the macro with HPP and use it in all derived_unit files

-## DERIVED UNITS (5)
+## DERIVED UNITS (6)
 - TODO: think if to add accoustic and matter derived units, or if it's not needed
 - TODO: delete all field classes that currently are vector_units, and make them fields
 - TODO: move cas_number to the library of scifir-info, or even to another category
 - TODO: biology units, like heart_rate
 - TODO: UNIX time constructor in the string constructor for time_duration
+- TODO: rename number_of_particles() to get_number_of_particles()

 ## MECA NUMBERS (7)
 - TODO: add the allowed typenames to lab_number, and don't accept any other type
-- TODO: angle should read initialization strings in radian too inside the string constructor, maybe with "radian" name, possibly "rad" should be supported too
+- TODO: angle should read initialization strings in radian too inside the string constructor, with "rad" name
 - TODO: maybe add obtusangle, rect angle, acutangle, etc
 - TODO: study if to add the gradian
 - TODO: study if to add the turn
+- TODO: add minutes and seconds to degrees
 - TODO: maybe support prefixes for radians, search if there are prefixes for the other units of angles
-- TODO: add minutes and seconds to degrees

 ## SPECIAL UNITS (16)
+- TODO: nutrition_information
+- TODO: maybe add zoom class, which allows to work with zooms
+- TODO: address class with zid inside
+- TODO: complete color class like coordinate classes, with all the getters of all the different color versions, like get_h(), get_s(), get_v()
 - TODO: ip class? check networking libraries of C++ and decide if to add it here
-- TODO: nutrition_information
 - TODO: class for geographical position including ZID and coordinates_3d
 - TODO: class for geographical position in space, using AID and coordinates_3d
 - TODO: think if to add a default case for the none value of aid and for the none value of zid
 - TODO: functions is_aid() and is_zid()
 - TODO: initialize_from_string() for pH and pOH classes should work with pH and pOH at the start, respectively
-- TODO: maybe add zoom class, which allows to work with zooms
-- TODO: address class with zid inside
 - TODO: enum of movement maybe should be divided in kind of animal
+- TODO: finish the enums of mind.hpp
 - TODO: maybe delete the operator = T of percentage class, maybe there are more in similar classes.
 Try first the different literals of non-floating numeric types
-- TODO: complete color class like coordinate classes, with all the getters of all the different color versions, like get_h(), get_s(), get_v()
 - TODO: pixel_color<>.
 Use monochrome_pixel, truecolor_pixel, etc, as typedefs of pixel_color<>
 - TODO: complex_number<> should have trigonometric functions for complex numbers
 - TODO: maybe create a mesh_3d class, or vector<point_3d<>>
-- TODO: finish the enums of mind.hpp

 ## TENSORS (1)
 - TODO: check if there's something needed related to tensors, given that scalar_unit, vector_unit and matrix are being used already